esx-framework/esx_core/[esx_addons]/esx_joblisting/README.md

-# esx_joblisting

-Simple job listing/Job Centre script, you can specify what jobs you want to be whitelisted in db.
+<h1 align='center'>[ESX] Job Listing</a></h1><p align='center'><b><a href='https://discord.esx-framework.org/'>Discord</a> - <a href='https://esx-framework.org/'>Website</a> - <a href='https://docs.esx-framework.org/legacy/installation'>Documentation</a></b></h5>

+This Simple resource lets you finally contribute to Society and make a difference in the Word!
+How? it adds an amazing Menu where you can pick what you want to be in life - want to be a police officier?
+No-problem!
+Or maybe you want to stalk people and be a creepy reporter?
+We got you covered!

 ## Legal

-### License

-esx_joblisting - job listing script
+esx_joblisting - virtual Job Center!

 Copyright (C) 2015-2022 Jérémie N'gadi